 Dog behaviourist expert Karin Holmström Forster has been working with dogs and their humans in Portugal since almost two decades.

-Originally from Sweden, dog psychologist Karin always had her focus on rehabilitation.
-She has worked as a nurse, massage therapist, got a qualification in Kinesiology and is still running classes as a Pilates instructor.
+Originally from Sweden, Karin a dog behaviourist has through her working life had her focus on rehabilitation.
+As young she worked as a nurse, massage therapist.
+Later got a qualification in Kinesiology and is still running classes as a Pilates instructor.

-When she got interested in the canine community she felt motivated to improve her knowledge and started intensive courses and seminars with Karen Pryor in the USA, Fernando Silva in Portugal, Audrey Finns and Gary Landsberg in the USA and Cilla Danielsson in Sweden, Victoria Stillwell in the UK and Grisha Stewart and Ian Dunbar in the USA.
-All are international dog behaviourists that are very well respected in their field.
-Karin has currently finishing a three-term course on Ethology and on Dog Behaviour & Cognition at Linkoping University in Sweden.
+When she got interested in the canine community she felt motivated to improve her knowledge and started intensive courses and seminars with Karen Pryor in the USA, Fernando Silva in Portugal, Audrey Finns and Gary Landsberg in the USA and Cilla Danielsson in Sweden, Kenth Svartberg Sweden, Victoria Stillwell in the UK, now in USA.
+Grisha Stewart UK, Ian Dunbar USA, Bob Baily USA, Daniella Zurr Germany, All are international dog trainers behaviourists and ethologists that are highly respected in their field.
+Karin has studied Ethology and on Dog Behaviour & Cognition at Linkoping University in Sweden.

 As an expert in her field she is a catalyst for change in dogs’ wellbeing and is a favourite speaker at dog related events.
 She recently was a key note speaker at an animal cruelty prevention seminar run by Safer Communities Portugal.
 From that an animal welfare umbrella group for shelters and individuals started, seeking information and assistance with animal welfare issues.

 With her many qualifications, Karin hopes to further her involvement in dog training, especially service dogs.